-A dirty air filter decreases engine performance and increases fuel consumption and harmful emissions.
-Always clean after 15 tanks of fuel or 5 hours of operation, whichever comes first.
+A dirty air filter decreases the life and performance of the engine and increases fuel consumption and harmful emissions.
+Always clean your air filter after 10 tanks of fuel or 5 hours of operation, whichever comes first.
 Clean more frequently in dusty conditions.
-A used aire filter can never be completely cleaned.
+A used air filter can never be completely cleaned.
 It is advisable to replace your air filter with a new one after every 50 hours of operation, or annually, whichever comes first.

 - Loosen 3 screws on cylinder cover.

-- Remove cylinder cover.
+- 2. Remove cylinder cover.

-- Remove air filter.
+- Remove air filter cover and air filter.

 - Clean the air filter using hot soapy water.
 Rinse with clean cool water.
 Air dry completely before reinstalling.

-- Lightly oil air filter before installing to improve the efficiency of air filter.
-Use 2-cycle engine oil or motor oil (SAE 30).
-Squeeze excess oil from filter.

-- Reinstall air filter.
+- Reinstall air filter and air filter cover.

 - Reinstall cylinder cover and 3 screws.
 Tighten securely.